tatalitaa/customer-segmentation-analysis/README.md

 **Insight:**
 Revenue distribution is highly right-skewed, indicating that a small number of customers contribute most of the revenue.

-**Business Impact:**
-Retention strategies should prioritize high-value customers, as they are the main drivers of business performance.

 ### Frequency vs Revenue
 ![Frequency](images/freq_vs_revenue.png)

 **Insight:**
 There is a positive relationship between purchase frequency and revenue.
 Customers with higher frequency tend to generate higher total revenue.

-**Business Impact:**
-Increasing customer purchase frequency through loyalty programs or targeted promotions can significantly improve revenue.

 ### Customer Segmentation
 ![Segment](images/segment_dist.png)